JCSDA/jedi-docs/docs/inside/jedi-components/ufo/variabletransforms/transforms/wind.rst

       eastward wind variable: windEastwardAt10M
       northward wind variable: windNorthwardAt10M

 The group option can be set to transform eastward and northward wind from a group other than ObsValue.

 **Method(s) available**

-Only one method is avalable, shared accross all center options.
+Only one method is available.
 (Any setting of :code:`METHOD` will result in using this unique method.)
 Setting :code:`METHOD` can be omitted.

 The wind speed (:math:`V_{s}`) and direction (:math:`V_{d}`) are derived as follows:

 .. math::

     V_{s} =  \sqrt{u^{2}+v^{2}}

     V_{d} = \mod((270.0 - \arctan(v, u) \times  \frac{\pi}{180}),  \frac{\pi}{180})

-**Formulation(s) available**

-None